coder/websocket/README.md

 https://github.com/gorilla/websocket

 This package is the community standard but it is 6 years old and over time has accumulated cruft.
-Using is not clear as there are many ways to do things and there are some rough edges.
+There are too many ways to do the same thing.
 Just compare the godoc of [nhooyr/websocket](https://godoc.org/github.com/nhooyr/websocket) side by side with [gorilla/websocket](https://godoc.org/github.com/gorilla/websocket).